mirfanmcs/AI-Samples/README.md

 ### 🗣️ Speech Enabled App
 A sample application that uses Azure AI Foundry Speech Service to enable speech in applications.
 It can transcribe spoken commands from audio files or microphone and synthesize speech responses.

+### 🎤 Translate Speech
+A sample application that uses Azure AI Foundry Speech Service for real-time speech translation.
+It translates spoken English into French, Spanish, and Hindi, and can synthesize translated audio output or play it live.

 ## Quick Start